Mar 20, 2017

 May 12, 2014

-May 12, 2014: Over the years, as temperatures around the world have ratcheted upward, climate change researchers have kept a wary eye on one place perhaps more than any other: The West Antarctic Ice Sheet, and particularly the fastest melting part of it, the glaciers that flow into the...
+May 12, 2014: Over the years, as temperatures around the world have ratcheted upward, climate change researchers have kept a wary eye on one place perhaps more than any other: The West Antarctic Ice Sheet, and particularly the fastest melting part of it, the glaciers that...
 Read More

 May 6, 2014

 May 6, 2014: The head of NASA's Meteoroid Environment Office, Dr. Bill Cooke, often lets cameras do his sky watching for him.
-He and his colleagues operate a nationwide network of automated fireball observatories that capture anything that burns into Earth’s atmosphere.
-On the...
+He and his colleagues operate a nationwide network of automated fireball observatories that capture anything that burns into Earth’s...
 Read More

 May 5, 2014